ParklyInc/DialogFragment/README.md

 <img width="40%" align="right" src="https://github.com/ParklyInc/SimpleDialogFragments/raw/main/media/screenshot.png"/>

-DialogFragments Library is a collection of easy to use and extendable DialogFragment's for Android.
+SimpleDialog Library is a collection of easy to use and extendable DialogFragment's for Android.
 It is fully compatible with rotation changes and can be implemented with only a few lines of code.

 A new approach of result handling ensures data integrity over rotation changes, that many other libraries lack.